voscarmv/pingu_hours/README.md

-# levelup_schedule
+# Cross-Timezone Pingu Schedule
-A single-page app that shows Level-Up sessions schedule in local time automatically.
+A single-page app that shows jobsearch sessions schedule in local time automatically.